A friend of mine just read “Nutshell” by Ian McEwan – highly popular and rated as a British author.

 The dramatic exposition of some AI theory seems effective to me, in Westworld.
 Because we are dealing with cyborgs, the question seems to be raised of what constitutes sentient life – but also whether the drama itself, and the life we give it in our imagination, is “sentient”, real, believable, worth bothering with.

-The power of Westworld surely depends to some extent on the fact that this is a realisable, future world – these are not talking toasters, trees or foxes or ghosts in a fantasy narrative.
+The power of Westworld surely depends to some extent on the fact that this is a realisable, future world – these are not babbling or eloquent toasters, trees or foxes or ghosts in a fantasy narrative.

-It would be much harder, surely, to make up, to engineer, the plausible reasons why a fox spoke – unless it was a cyborg in Westworld.
+It would be much harder, to make up, to engineer, plausible reasons in a realist drama as to why a fox spoke – unless it was a cyborg in Westworld, surely?

-Apart from the suspension of disbelief necessary to carry all realistic drama—the magic, the just believing that a recorded, scripted drama is life happening—this series depends to some degree on neuroscience, not magic, and neuroscientists and philosophers—or their texts—will have been consulted.
+Apart from the suspension of disbelief necessary to carry all realistic drama—the magic, the just believing, in some corner of our minds, that a recorded, scripted drama is life happening—this series depends to some degree on the authority of neuroscience, not magic, and neuroscientists and philosophers—or their texts—will probably have been consulted.

-But all the cyborgs’ realistic f*****g, fighting, shooting, imagining, dying, emoting, yearning and loving is both believable and utterly controlled, scripted, empty in a way; which is part of the mystery and allure, of why we keep watching.
+But all the cyborgs’ realistic f*****g, fighting, shooting, imagining, dying, emoting, yearning and loving is both believable and utterly controlled, scripted and empty in a way; which is part of the mystery and allure, of why we keep watching.

 But so are the activities of the human characters too, acted by actors – this is determined, expensive, glossy television narrative.